 Rebecca Davidson (B.S.
 Computer Science)

+Roberto Jimeno

 2. What other organizations have been involved as partners?

 Digital Image Design, Inc. (DiDi):

 Type: Collaborative research (organization's staff work with project staff on the project)

 We continue to consult with Mr. W. Bradford Paley from Digital Image Design, for the development of novel data visualization tools.
 Mr. Paley is an interface designer with extensive experience in applications that interact and manipulate large volumes of data.